 The Victor Bar

-Because you have the hubris of Jeremy Renner releasing a lifestyle app and a rock album in the same year, you scheduled a haircut and first date within hours of each other.
-It was a bad haircut (all the styling products in the world can’t help), and now you’re freaking out about your weird face shape.
-Instead of canceling on your date, plan on going to The Victor Bar.
-Not because it’s filled with asymmetrical people who’ll make you look good by comparison, but because it’s just really dark.
+You scheduled a haircut and first date within hours of each other.
+It was a bad haircut (all the styling products in the world can’t help), and now you’re freaking out.
+Instead of canceling your date, plan on going to The Victor Bar.
+Why?
+Because it’s just really dark.
 More importantly, the space is intimate and the cocktails are great.
 Next time, though, give yourself a few buffer days after your appointment.

 Gold Coast bars usually mean wealthy people or a bunch of drunk twenty-somethings staggering around Division Street.
 And while there are nights when it’s appropriate to spin the wheel at She-nannigans, a first date is not one of them.
 Turn your attention instead to Sparrow, where there’s no food but it’s a great spot for a first meeting over drinks.
 It’s next to The Hangge-Uppe, but the two places have nothing in common.
 This is more of a low-key neighborhood bar where you can grab classic cocktails and bond over the fact that you both loved Tamagotchis as kids.